About

-The “journalist” part of my career comes from (indecipherable murmer) years as a general-assignment reporter and editor for the South Florida Sun-Sentinel, the Quad-City Times and other newspapers.
+The “journalist” part of my career comes from (indecipherable murmur) years as a public-affairs and general-assignment reporter and editor for the South Florida Sun-Sentinel, the Quad-City Times and other newspapers.
 The full litany of those misbegotten years is here.
-It wasn’t my editors’ fault – really.
+Don’t hold any of it against my editors.
+They tried.

-All credit or blame for the “digital” part belongs to the Knight Fellowships at Stanford University.
+All credit for the “digital†piece belongs to the Knight Fellowships at Stanford University.
 I studied the economics of digital information – and was lucky enough to do so at the top of the late ‘90s Internet bubble.
-(Yahoo! had just been launched by a couple Stanford grads – and a couple kids named Sergey and Larry were kicking around the place, too.)
+(Yahoo! had just been launched by a couple Stanford grads – and two kids named Sergey and Larry were kicking around the place, too.)

-From 2000 to 2008, I ran websites, helped build new products and otherwise served as a corporate staff dweeb at Tribune Interactive, the digital arm of Tribune Company.
+From 2000 to 2009, I ran websites, built new products and otherwise served as a corporate staff dweeb at Tribune Interactive, the digital arm of Tribune Company.
+Since then, I’ve served as a consultant to academic centers, worked at a start-up, taught journopreneurship to a whip-smart bunch of graduate students at American University and the University of Maryland, and worked with wonderful people in the world of public media.

 Contact me to find out more.